Davidonium/mytheresa-cart-test/README.md

 # MyTheresa Cart Test

-I have developed the test following DDD principles and structure from DDD in php book from Carlos Buenosvinos
+I have developed the test following DDD principles and structure from DDD in php book from Carlos Buenosvinos.
 The Application only uses InMemory repositories with prefilled data, so the data is not persisted through requests, but a different implementation can be developed and added with minimal changes to the existing code.